prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-29-insecure-or-broken-cryptography.markdown

 <img src="/images/posts/ios29/9.png" width="338" height="586" alt="9">

-<p>And if you are a bit familiar with IOS development you should know that if the current view controller is a delegate of this text field, then the method that will be called is <i>-(BOOL)textFieldShouldReturn:(UITextField *)textField</i>.
+<p>And if you are a bit familiar with iOS development you should know that if the current view controller is a delegate of this text field, then the method that will be called is <i>-(BOOL)textFieldShouldReturn:(UITextField *)textField</i>.
 So lets search for this method in the labels section.</p>

 <img src="/images/posts/ios29/10.png" width="1440" height="811" alt="10">